Xastiro/BetNews/README.md

 - As a publisher, you can receive a notification on his phone or an email as a reminder when he has to publish the result of his published bet
 - As a user, you can add a profile picture.
 - As user, you can create or join a league to play only with your friends
+- Add validations checks before saving a bet published by an user